ffbeast/ffbeast.github.io/docs/en/joystick.md

 >No PSU will be present in this bundle so you could use any PSU 12V-24V possible to deliver 15A and more.

 ### Extended bundle
-Depending on your needs and for additional cost, basic bundle could be extended with different options:
+Depending on your needs and **for additional cost**, basic bundle could be extended with different options:
 - Painted enclosure (Black).
+- Stick extenders.
 - Adapter to connect 2 standard laptop PSU in parallel to achieve required Amp rating.
 - Compatible PSUs.
 - USB isolator.